How is Zeffy free?

 34. A documentary screening to raise awareness and money

-These days there's a documentary or two for every topic, cause, event, holiday… You can learn a lot about almost anything by watching documentaries.
-So, why not host a documentary screening to invite donors to learn about your cause while raising money for it.
+These days there's a documentary or two for every topic, cause, event, or occasion.
+Why not host a documentary screening to invite donors to learn about your cause while raising money for it?
+Note: check whether you need a public performance film licence before screening, Filmbankmedia and MPLC both offer charity rates.

-35. A podcast series is an innovative way to fundraise for your nonprofit
+35. A podcast series is an innovative way to fundraise for your charity

 It may sound daunting at first, but a podcast series is a great way to share stories, spread the word, encourage multiple voices and points of view, and connect with current and new audiences.
 You can charge a type of admission fee for listeners or invite donors to contribute.
 The trick: ask for help.

-Get some volunteers to share the podcast on their socials and reach out to local media to help spread the word.
+Get some volunteers to share the podcast on their social media channels and reach out to local media to help spread the word.

 36. Reach out to local businesses to find some corporate sponsors

-Getting corporate sponsors to donate to your nonprofit or sponsor your next fundraising event might not be the first thing on your to-do list.
-(Especially if you're a small to medium sized nonprofit.)
-But, it can be worth the time.
+Getting corporate sponsors to donate to your charity or sponsor your next fundraising event might not be the first thing on your to-do list, especially if you're a small to medium sized charity.
+But it can be worth the time.

-Peer-to-peer fundraising is amazing because you can get out into your community and have fun with your friends and neighbors.
+Peer-to-peer fundraising is amazing because you can get out into your community and have fun with your friends and neighbours.
 Read more about social sharing and community-driven fundraising at our Zeffy blog.

 37. Plan and run a historical walking tour to raise money and awareness for your cause

-A historical walking tour is a great way to get people involved in your community's history and interested in your nonprofit organization's cause.
+A historical walking tour is a great way to get people involved in your community's history and interested in your charitable organisation's cause.
 All it takes is a little research and a few willing volunteers.

-38. Launch a local business coupon book to fundraise
+38. Launch a local business voucher book to fundraise

-A local business coupon book is a creative way to support local businesses, attract new donors to your nonprofit, and create a sense of community while you fundraise.
+A local business voucher book is a creative way to support local businesses, attract new donors to your charity, and create a sense of community while you fundraise.

-Here are a few step-by-step guidelines to help you launch your local business coupon book:
+Here are a few guidelines to help you launch your local business voucher book:

 39. Neighbourhood block parties are a great way to bring communities together